Antymon/ppo_cpp/README.md

 This will trigger a single training run of a closed-loop PPO for 75M frames.
-On a modern CPU, this will take around 1 day of computation, 10GB memory, and less than 2 logical cores.
+On a modern CPU, this will take around 1 day of computation, 10GB memory (leak in the example environment), and less than 2 logical cores.
 You can check the PNG image with an example learning curve available in the repository as `./resources/ppo_cl/*.png` to see what to expect over time.
 The results with the log file will be available under `./results` in the same